 Kate Lentz, 2018 Carter Innovation Fellow, will give out free books for children through her Raising Readers in Rhode Island Initiative and recruit volunteers to read to kids in the laundromat and other venues.
 Providence Public Library and Dorcas International Institute of Rhode Island will provide additional support.
 The program creators hope to establish one permanent learning space in Olneyville and have it in place by early September.

 "One of the greatest aspects of Olneyville is its diversity," says Adam Echelman, Director of Programs for Libraries Without Borders.
 "We want to brainstorm new ways to engage the community, especially around sensitive issues like immigration and housing law.
 Through the Legal Literacy Initiative, we will build on existing community outreach efforts already made by PCL and test out some new locations."

-Libraries Without Borders has previously piloted successful legal outreach programs in Hyattsville and Salisbury MD as well as Washington DC by working in churches, laundromats, community centers, and street corners.
-The Legal Literacy Initiative in Olneyville is supported by the United Way of Rhode Island.
+Libraries Without Borders has previously piloted successful legal outreach programs in Hyattsville and Salisbury MD, as well as Washington DC, by working in churches, laundromats, community centers, and street corners.
+The Legal Literacy Initiative in Olneyville is supported by United Way of Rhode Island.

 For the latest updates to this Initiative, please visit this page.